schappim/mBot-Gitbook/section-5-chapter-29-stopping-at-the-end-of-the-line-with-the-proximity-sensor.md

 _Answer: C_

-Question 5.28.2: How can we have the mBot stop at the end of the line?
+Question 5.28.2: What is one way to implement a U-turn?

-A. By keeping count of the distance already run, using the line follower sensor.
+A. By having the mBot turn around for a specific portion of time.

-B. By sensing the distance left, using the line follower sensor.
+B. By having the motors start spinning backwards.

-C. By keeping count of the distance already run, using the proximity sensor.
+C. By having the motors keep spinning forwards.

-D. By sensing a marker object placed at the end of the line, using the proximity sensor.
+D. By having the mBot turn 45 degrees to the right.

-_Answer: C_
+_Answer: A_